tofuengine/tofu/README.md

 sudo luarocks --lua-version=5.4 install luacheck sudo luarocks --lua-version=5.4 install luazen
 ```

+Please note that [MinGW](https://en.wikipedia.org/wiki/MinGW) is required only to obtain the Windows build through [cross-compilation](https://en.wikipedia.org/wiki/Cross_compiler).
+One can simply use MinGW on Windows to build the engine binary as it is.

 Of course, `git` should also be installed to clone the repository.